tomwojcik/starlette-context/docs/source/middleware.rst

 - https://github.com/encode/starlette/issues/919
 - https://github.com/encode/starlette/issues/1012

-Authors `discourage the use of BaseHTTPMiddleware https://github.com/encode/starlette/issues/1012#issuecomment-673461832`_ in favor of what the call "raw middleware".
+Authors `discourage the use of BaseHTTPMiddleware https://github.com/encode/starlette/issues/1012#issuecomment-673461832`_ in favor of what they call "raw middleware".
 That's why I created a new one.
 It does more or less the same thing, but instead of creating the entire ``Request`` object, only ``HTTPConnection`` is instantiated.
 That I think will be sufficient to mitigate this issue.

 It is entirely possible that ``ContextMiddleware`` will be removed in the future release.
-Therefore, if possible, use only ``ContextRawMiddleware``.
+Therefore, if possible, use only ``RawContextMiddleware``.

 .. warning::